vestrel00/contacts-android/docs/groups/query-groups.md

 This is useful for pagination =)

-> Note that it is recommended to limit the number of groups when querying to increase performance
+> ℹ️ It is recommended to limit the number of groups when querying to increase performance and
-> and decrease memory cost.
+> decrease memory cost.

 ## Executing the query